 On July 23, 2013, Rhode Island became the third state to adopt an insurance program to provide workers with income support when they have a new child or need to care for a seriously ill family member.
 Rhode Island’s Temporary Caregiver Insurance Program will go into effect on January 1, 2014.

-In the most recent legislative session, the Family Leave Insurance Act (A.6289/S.7547) was introduced in both the New York State Assembly and Senate.
+In the most recent legislative session, the Family Leave Insurance Act (A.1793-B / S.4742-B) was introduced in both the New York State Assembly and Senate, and it passed the Assembly on March 3, 2014!
 This critical legislation would provide workers with up to 12 weeks of paid leave—financed through small employee payroll contributions—to care for a new child or seriously ill family member.
-A family leave insurance bill passed the New York State Assembly in 2005 and 2007.
+A family leave insurance bill also passed the New York State Assembly in 2005 and 2007.

 A Better Balance and a diverse coalition of community organizations, unions, businesses, early childhood advocates, women's, senior and LGBT groups are committed to making New York State the fourth state in the country with a family leave insurance program.
 Stay tuned for updates as we prepare for the 2013-2014 legislative session and a renewed campaign to pass the Family Leave Insurance Act!